iProgramMC/CrappyScript/readme.txt

 * Functions declared inside of another function body will be accessible only as soon as the parent function has been called.

-* To create a variable initialized to a string, you can use either `let <varname> be <something>;` or `set <varname> to <something>;`.
-To leave a variable blank you can also say `let <varname>;`.
+* To create a variable initialized to a string or an int, you can use either `let <varname> be <something>;` or `set <varname> to <something>;`.
+To leave a variable blank you can also say `let <varname>;` -- it will be initialized to 0 (int).
   Note that in both `let` and `set`'s cases you can use equals signs instead of `to` and `be`.
   Note that `var` is a synonym for `let`.

-* An `if` or `while` statement checks if the string is blank, NULL (internally) or equal to "0" before jumping into the `else` branch. `equals(strA, strB)` will return "0" if the strings don't match, and "1" if they do.
+* An `if` or `while` statement's condition only accepts integer values.
+A condition is marked as "false" if its value is equal to zero, and "true" if it's non-zero.

-* Arithmetic operations are, er, complicated.
+* Arithmetic operations are most likely going to be function calls.
 I'll probably add them at some point.

 * Calls to functions with no arguments can omit the parentheses.
 So `something;` instead of `something();`